nesmamanasra/angular-task1-simple-practic/README.md

 - in app folder you can see this file :
   - app.component.ts
   - app.component.html
+  ##### Note
-  `You can copy the code that I uploaded and you can put it in the files I mentioned to you`
+  You can copy the code that I uploaded and you can put it in the files I mentioned to you

 # learn more
 [You can learn more in the Create Angular App documentation.](https://angular.io/cli)